HS Grad Requirements in OK

-To graduate from high school in Oklahoma, students can expect to complete coursework in English, science, math, history and the arts; however, requirements can change based on the school district.
-In some locations in Oklahoma, more than the state-mandated minimum of 23 credits may be required for graduation.
-Students should find out what's required by their specific school district.
-Here's an overview of the subjects that individuals can expect to take courses in:
+To graduate from high school in Oklahoma, students can expect to complete coursework in English, math, history, science, and the arts; however, requirements can change based on the school district.
+In some locations in Oklahoma, more than the state-mandated minimum of 23 credits may be required for graduation, so students should check with their individual school districts.

 Students must complete at least three years of laboratory science classes.
-The subjects studied may include chemistry, biology, physics, earth science, physical science, technology and zoology.
-Within these subjects, students may be required to take both an introductory and an advanced course.
+The subjects studied may include topics in biology, chemistry, earth science, physics, physical science, technology, and zoology.
+Within these subjects, students may have to take both an introductory and an advanced course.

-Students must have completed three years of math in order to graduate from high school in Oklahoma.
-Students can take math classes in algebra, geometry, trigonometry, math analysis, statistics and calculus.
+Students have to complete three years of math in order to graduate from high school in Oklahoma.
+To fulfill the requirements, students can take classes in algebra, calculus, geometry, math analysis, statistics, and trigonometry.

 Fine Arts or Speech

-One unit of fine arts or speech is required in order to earn an Oklahoma high school diploma.
-Depending on the school's offerings, fulfillment of the fine arts component might consist of classes in music, art or drama.
+One unit of fine arts or speech is required to earn an Oklahoma high school diploma.
+Depending on the school's offerings, fulfillment of the fine arts component might consist of classes in art, drama, or music.

-Students have the choice of studying for two years in the same foreign or non-English language.
-If they do not wish to study a language, they must take two years of computer technology courses.
+Students have the choice of studying the same foreign or non-English language for two years.
+If they do not wish to study a foreign language, they must take two years of computer technology courses.

 Earning an Oklahoma high school diploma also requires passing certain testing prerequisites.
 All students must take exams in English II and Algebra I. Additionally, individuals must take tests from two of the following areas: